 So much can be missed when you are indoors!
 Have you ever stepped outside and noticed a fantastic sunset?
 Often these moments are fleeting but very inspirational.
 Just like the photographer who gets up early to catch the dawn you can capture some magical moments outside if you are in the right place at the right time!
 The more you have your sketchpad handy and go outside the more you will capture.
-The more you see that inspires you the more you will want to draw and paint.
+The more you see what inspires you the more you will want to draw and paint!
 Once you get into this habit you will start seeing things and thinking ‘I wish I had my sketchpad’.

 A New Space

 Whenever I have taught children I have noticed that once they get outside to draw they become more motivated.
 There is something about the classroom or indoor environment for many children (and adults for that matter) that doesn’t inspire them.
 It is hard to find inspiration when you are sat at a table looking at a blank piece of paper!
 Going outside is often what is needed for many of us to be inspired to draw.
 Once we are inspired it doesn’t take the same effort, we enjoy the experience much more.

 Often I cover the topic of townscapes on my courses and I ask my learners to go and sketch on location for their development studies.
 I can usually tell the ones that really went there and spent some time there and those that didn’t.
 It is not only the visual information you can gather from being on location but the smells, the feelings etc. of the setting.
 You can then communicate the ‘feeling’ of the place in your artwork much more effectively than if you had never been there.
 Being in a different environment forces us to work in a different way which is good for the artist, as art is essentially about experimenting and trying out new ways of working.